 The Norwegian monarchy dates back more than one thousand years.
-Visit Oslo, the residence city of Norway's Royal Family, travel by train via the Olympic town of Lillehammer to Trondheim, the coronation city of Norway, and cruise with Hurtigruten to Bergen.
+Visit Oslo, the residence city of Norway's Royal Family, travel by train to Trondheim, the coronation city of Norway, and cruise with Hurtigruten to Bergen.

 Arrival in Oslo according to your own itinerary.
 The Norwegian capital is beautifully situated at the head of the Oslo Fjord and surrounded by forested ridges.
 Oslo has been the capital of Norway since the mid 11th century, and became the royal residence around year 1300.
 The Royal Palace, situated in the heart of Oslo, is the residence of the Norwegian monarchs: King Harald and Queen Sonja.
 Norway is a constitutional monarchy, which means that the King is formally the head of state but that his duties are mainly representative and ceremonial.
 Oslo offers many well know sights such as the Vigeland Sculpture Park, the Viking Ship Museum, the Munch Museum and the new opera house.
 Accommodation in Oslo.

 Breakfast at the hotel.
-This day is at your own leisure in Lillehammer.
-We recommend a visit at Maihaugen Open Air Museum, which tells the story of people in the Gudbrandsdalen Valley the last 300 years, of life between the wars in the inland town of Lillehammer and of homes and domestic environments in the 20th century.
-Also recommendable is a visit at the Olympic Museum and the Olympic Arena (Lysgårdsbakken).
-Departure from Lillehammer by train to Trondheim.
-The 4,5 hour journey on the Dovre Railway will bring you through the Gudbrandsdal Valley and across the Dovre Mountain to Trondheim, Norway’s third largest city.
+Departure from Oslo by train to Trondheim.
+The 6,5-hour journey on the Dovre Railway will take you along Norway's largest lake, Mjøsa.
+Just before reaching the train station in Hamar you will get a glimpse of "Vikingskipet", the well known ice skating rink which was built for the 1994 Winter Olympics and has the shape of a turned-over Viking ship.
+From Lillehammer, you continue through the Gudbrandsdal Valley and across the Dovre Mountain to Trondheim, Norway’s third largest city.
 The city was founded by Viking King Olav Tryggvason in 997, and occupies a special place in Norwegian culture and history.
 Trondheim was Norway’s first capital and continues to be the coronation city where Norway's kings from Harald Hårfagre (10th century) to King Harald V (1991 -) have been crowned and blessed.
-Arrival in Trondheim at 21:00 hrs.
+Arrival in Trondheim in the afternoon.
 Accommodation in Trondheim.

 Breakfast at the hotel.
 This day is at your own leisure in Trondheim.
 We recommend a visit at the Nidaros Cathedral, built over the grave of St. Olav.
 Next to the cathedral you will find the Archbishop’s Palace, the oldest secular building in Scandinavia.
 Other sights of interest are Kristiansten Fortress, the Monk’s Island, Trøndelag Open Air Museum and Stiftsgården – the Royal Residence in Trondheim.
 We also recommend a stroll in Bakklandet, located on the east bank of the river Nid.
 Here you will find old wooden buildings which were formerly worker’s dwellings but are now partly restored as homes or charming shops and restaurants.